doukutsu-rs/doukutsu-rs/README.md

 **Cave Story+**

 - PC release - Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
-- Switch release - While the only significant difference is decrypted text scripts, it's a kind of gray legal area so you have to figure it out yourself...
+- Switch release - While some support is implemented, hacking consoles and extracting cartridge content is a kind of gray legal area so I will leave it to you...

 #### Roadmap